Chocolate Mint Brownies

-Chocolate Mint Brownies are doubly good because they have dark roast chocolate mint chips in the chocolate brownie batter, plus in the icing.
+Chocolate Mint Brownies are outstanding!
+These brownies are doubly good because they have dark roast chocolate mint chips in the chocolate brownie batter.
+Plus, the icing is made with them, yum.
 I love chocolate and mint together.
 It’s a marriage made in heaven, in my opinion.
 Yes, this dessert has the one-two-three trifecta!
-Chocolate, chocolate mint chips, and icing–all of which make this one spectacular brownie.
+Chocolate, chocolate mint chips, and icing.
+All of which make this one spectacular brownie.

 My husband is gracious enough to do a lot of my grocery shopping for me.
 I’ve been working non-stop on my blog for 16 months trying to get all (almost 1,000) posts along with their corresponding pictures updated, edited, watermarked and recipe cards loaded.